nguyenhoang711/varmq/examples/server/readme.md

 ## Implementation Details

-The server uses the `gocq` library to create a concurrent queue with a concurrency level of 10.
+The server uses the `gocmq` library to create a concurrent queue with a concurrency level of 10.
 The `scrapeWorker` function simulates the scraping work by sleeping for a few seconds and then returning the scraped content.

 The job results are stored in a `sync.Map` to allow concurrent access.
 The `generateJobID` function generates a random job ID for each enqueued job.